Jaguar XJL Convertible

 Driving the 2011 NCE Jaguar XJL Convertible

 Odds are the person who coined the phrase “relegated to the backseat” spent more than a few miles riding in the back of a convertible.
 It’s often a miserable place thanks to incessant wind, constant noise and typically cramped quarters.

 The view improves dramatically from the side.
 Newport’s Al Zadeh definitely got his sums right with the secret formula he has devised over the years to make the top sit as low as possible without interfering with its ease of operation.
 Zadeh fabricated an aluminum header to allow the top to mate seamlessly with the stock windshield frame.
 From there, a gentle arch maintains headroom as the top flows smoothly into the car’s rear flanks.
-From a distance, it almost looks like a vinyl-covered roof, for better or worse.

 Top down, the side view remains pretty sleek, marred somewhat by the protrusion of the B-pillars and attendant roll bar.
 Even if you were willing to sacrifice safety for appearance’s sake, the B-pillars are still a necessity because they carry the tracks for the power windows.

 Given the pedigree of our ride, we chose to cruise along some of Orange County’s most affluent waterfront communities to assess the Jag’s impression on the area’s automotive fashionistas.
 The car drew admiring looks and comments.
 What surprised us, however, was that almost no one recognized it as a Jaguar.
 Most thought it was a concept car.